Skip to Content

 Total Time: 20 minutes

-Chinese house special fried rice is a ubiquitous item on Chinese takeaway menus in the UK, mine features chicken, pork and cocktail prawns and takes just 20 minutes to cook!
+Chinese house special fried rice is a ubiquitous item on Chinese takeaway menus in the UK, mine features beef, chicken, pork and cocktail prawns and takes just 20 minutes to cook!

 Ingredients

-• 300g (2 Cups) Cooked Rice
+• 400g (3 Cups) Cooked Long Grain Rice

-• 100g (4oz) Chicken Thighs
+• 100g (4oz) Chicken Thigh Meat

-• 100g (4oz) Pork Fillet
+• 100g (4oz) Pork Tenderloin

 • 6 Spring Onions